Cochrane for Clinicians

 COPD is a chronic, progressive lung condition resulting in airflow limitations.
 Patients with COPD are at risk of acute exacerbations, which may present as dyspnea, increased cough, and sputum production.
 Systemic corticosteroids are a mainstay of treatment, but the necessary duration of treatment is debated.
 The authors of this review assessed whether a shorter course of systemic corticosteroids (seven or fewer days) was as safe and effective as the more conventional 10- to 14-day course.

 This Cochrane review included eight studies and 582 patients.1 Five of the studies, which included 519 patients, were hospital based; the remaining three did not specify location.
 No studies specified whether patients completed the entire treatment course in the hospital.
 The mean age of participants was 65 to 73 years, and the proportion who were men ranged from 58% to 84%.
 The studies were conducted in Switzerland, Egypt, Bangladesh, China, Turkey, Thailand, and New Zealand.
 Only three studies discussed co-interventions, which varied among the studies but included oxygen, inhaled or nebulized bronchodilators, inhaled steroids, theophylline, and, in one study, a histamine H2 antagonist.
 When co-interventions were specified, they were applied to all participants.
 Two of the studies treated all patients with antibiotics, although details were not provided.
+One study used antibiotics only if indicated by certain clinical features.
+The effect of co-interventions was not included in this review.

 1. Walters JA, Tan DJ, White CJ, Wood-Baker R. Different durations of corticosteroid therapy for exacerbations of chronic obstructive pulmonary disease.
 Cochrane Database Syst Rev. 2018;(3):CD006897.